-The CarbonCloud platform is based on a biophysical model that has been developed during more than 20 years of scientific endeavors.
+CarbonCloud is based on a biophysical model that has been developed during more than 20 years of scientific endeavors.
 The model can calculate climate footprints quickly and with a high degree of accuracy.

 Climate footprints for food

 Climate Footprints for food describe how much a given food product contributes to climate change.
 It is usually expressed per kilogram (kg) of the food product, even if the package size is bigger or smaller than one kg.
 This works the same way as when emissions are declared per km for cars or nutritional values per 100 grams for food.

 Most food products have a long chain of production steps behind them before they end up in a grocery store.
 This chain is made up of e.g. the production of agricultural input, followed by agriculture or fishing, transport, refinements, and additional transport.
 The chain may be long and complicated.
 To calculate a climate footprint in a fair and representative way, all substantial emissions along the chain need to be included.
 To make climate footprints for different products comparable with each other, it is important that the calculations are made as similar as possible.

 The phrase Life Cycle is commonly, and somewhat erroneously, used when talking about climate footprints.
 A life cycle contains the entire production chain, as well as the usage phase and disposal phase of the product.
-It is, however, only the production phase that is referred to when talking about food life cycle, because the usage phase is when the food is in our bodies, and the disposal phase is after the food leaves our bodies and is enters the sewage systems.
-There are, of course, emissions associated with these latter phases, but they are rarely attributed to the individual food items.
+It is, however, only the production phase that is referred to when talking about food life cycle, because the usage phase is when the food is in our bodies, and the disposal phase is after the food leaves our bodies and it enters the sewage systems.
+There are, of course, emissions associated with these latter phases, but they are rarely attributed to individual food items.